RaffiBienz/skidroad_finder/README.md

 The example data was kindly provided by the Kanton of Aargau.

 ## Aim
-In this repository a algorithm is provided to automatically detect skid roads/trails in lidar data.
-The Algorithm was specifically trained for skid roads/trails (Feinerschliessung), forest roads (Waldstrassen) are not detected by this method.
+In this repository an algorithm is provided to automatically detect skid roads/trails in lidar data.
+The algorithm was specifically trained for skid roads/trails (Feinerschliessung), whereas forest roads (Waldstrassen) are not detected by this method.

 ## Data required
 Two datasets are required for the algorithm to work:
 - Ground structure dataset of the area of interest (tif, with a 0.5 m resolution).
 Calculated based on Lidar data.
-For the Method see: https://github.com/RaffiBienz/dtmanalyzer
+For the method see: https://github.com/RaffiBienz/dtmanalyzer
 - Forest delineation of the area of interest (polygons as shapefile).

 Example datasets are provided in this repository.

 ## Algorithm
 A combination of R and Python are used.
-R is used for geoprocessing tasks during pre- and post-processing and for vectorizing the segmentation masks.
+R is used for geoprocessing tasks during pre- and postprocessing and for vectorizing the segmentation masks.
 Python is used for the semantic segmentation of the ground structure data.
 The segmentation model is based on a U-Net architecture and was trained with 800 75x75 m windows of the ground structure dataset and the associated ground truth masks.
 For the vectorization of the segmentation masks a region growing algorithm was developed.

 The segmentation model achieved a F1-Score of 0.6 on the validation dataset (Recall: 0.64, Precision: 0.57).